 Council members normally serve a term as outlined in the current bylaws.

-Vice President – Tom Harty, RPF
+President – Tom Harty, RPF

 Upon graduation, Tom worked for a consulting firm in the province of BC preparing forest management plans, harvest supervision, forest inventory, post-harvest surveys and other monitoring activities.
 Tom also worked on terrain mapping projects and terrestrial ecosystem modeling projects funded by Forest Renewal BC.